Andrew Shaw (ice hockey): Montreal Canadiens

 On June 24, 2016, Shaw was traded to the Montreal Canadiens during the 2016 NHL Entry Draft in exchange for two 2016 second-round picks.
-Three days later on June 27, Shaw came to a six-year contract agreement with the Canadiens worth $23.4 Million.
+Three days later on June 27, Shaw came to a six-year contract agreement with the Canadiens worth $23.4 million.
 The NHL suspended Shaw for three games for boarding Connor Hobbs during a preseason game played on September 26.
 Shaw scored his first goal with the Canadiens on October 13.
 Controversy ensued Shaw again when he slew footed Johan Larsson of the Buffalo Sabres at the end of the same game.
 The incident occurred towards the end of the game while the Canadiens had a 4–1 lead over the Sabres.
 Shaw was assessed a match-penalty, but did not receive any supplemental discipline after meeting with the Department of Player Safety.
+On December 12, Shaw sustained a concussion after being upended on a hit by Boston Bruins defenseman Torey Krug, causing him to miss 14 games.
+He then finished the 2016–17 season with 12 goals, 17 assists and 29 points recorded in 68 games played.
+He also led the team in penalty minutes with 110.
+Shaw also played in five games in the Canadiens first round exit in the 2017 playoffs in six games to the New York Rangers.

-On March 13, 2018, Shaw checked Dallas Stars defenseman Greg Pateryn but was injured on the play.
-He injured his knee and suffered a concussion.
+On March 13, 2018, Shaw checked Dallas Stars defenseman Greg Pateryn but was injured himself on the play.
+He suffered a torn lateral collateral ligament and a concussion.
 As a result, Shaw underwent knee surgery and was expected to miss around six months to recover.
+He finished the injury-marred season with 51 games played with 10 goals, 10 assists and 20 points and the Canadiens struggled heavily as a team and with injuries throughout the season resulting in them missing the playoffs by 26 points in the standings.